 Unit 5 Lab - Managing Users and Groups

-If you are unable to finish the lab in the ProLUG lab environment we ask you
+If you are unable to finish the lab in the ProLUG lab environment we ask you reboot the machine from the command line so that other students will have the intended environment.

 Resources / Important Links